technofocus-pte/msfbrcanlytcsrio/Labguide/Usecase 02/Usecase02.md

-# Use Case 02: Data Factory solution for moving and transforming data with dataflows and data pipelines
+# Caso de uso 02: Solución de Data Factory para mover y transformar datos con dataflows y data pipelines

-**Introduction**
+**Introducción**

 This lab helps you accelerate the evaluation process for Data Factory in Microsoft Fabric by providing a step-by-step guidance for a full data